-Times differ by county and polling place.
-Follow the instructions above for specific times for each polling place in your county.
+Times differ by county and Early Voting location.
+Follow the instructions above to find the specific times for Early Voting locations in your county.

 The poll worker tells me I’m not registered.
 What should I do?

-If you know you registered before the registration deadline in the county in which you are trying to vote, ask the poll worker to look you up on the supplemental voter list.
+If you know you registered before November 7 in the county in which you are trying to vote, ask the poll worker to look you up on the supplemental voter list.
 If the poll worker still cannot find you, insist on voting a provisional ballot.
-Call the voter protection hotline (888-730-5816) for more assistance.
+Call or text the voter protection hotline (888-730-5816) for more assistance.

 I’m elderly or have a physical disability.
 Are there any accommodations for me at the polls?

-If you are 75 or older, or have a physical disability, you are entitled to go to the front of the line if there is one.
-Ask a poll worker.
+If you are 75 or older, or have a physical disability, ask a poll worker to go to the front of the line if there is one.